“…Cry. Swear. Laugh. Cry more. We are making a river with our tears and rivers quench the thirsty…”

 And it seems like this sudden, utter, abject directness causes a lot of healthy people to wrap extra layers of indirectness around themselves, to protect themselves from it.
 And it’s just because you don’t know what to say, how to help — because of course, you can’t help.
 You can’t make it better.
 And you can’t say anything that will help the fact that he’s dying and going to leave his two year old daughter with no memory of his devoted, pure love.

-We’ve been writhing letters to his daughter.
+We’ve been writing letters to his daughter.
 In my first one I said:

 “I never knew what a father was until I saw your daddy being one.”

-One of the last things Travis did on this earth was to arrange for a slip ‘n slide to be purchased for his daughter, my toddler best-y, and watch her play on it in the hot summer sun, with the kind of wild abandon reserved for two year olds.
+One of the last things Travis did on this earth was to arrange for a slip ‘n slide to be purchased for his daughter, and watch her play on it in the hot summer sun, with the kind of wild abandon reserved for two year olds.

 Three months later we were at Orcas Island, a place he loved almost as much as his daughter.
 The place he shared with Anthony and I (along with a handful of folks who had been there before.)
 A place I have not done justice to at all, and intend to, because it is unreal.